Date of Award

 Maureen K. Petersen

 Petersen, Maureen K., "Undergraduate education and attitudes towards swine welfare" (2012).
 Graduate Theses and Dissertations.
-Paper 12699.
+12699.